 I refuse to feel compelled to set aside a day to lament when the national consciousness stays complacent about the tragic demise of people of color during atrocities like:

 1. Enslaved bodies at the bottom of the Atlantic: "The Atlantic Ocean is an archive of black history; it tells the stories of all those lost in the journey to the Americas, the accounts of what happened aboard each ship, and echoes the anguish of all the words unspoken by the suffered.
-It was through the Middle Passage, in which the words family, neighbor, friend, wife, brother, sister, were lost."
-(National Parks Service)
+It was through the Middle Passage, in which the words family, neighbor, friend, wife, brother, sister, were lost." (

 2. Wilmington (North Carolina) massacre of 1898: The murder of 300 and displacement of more than 2,000 Black residents and business owners by white terrorists, angered at the election of Black politicians.